kyma-project/test-infra/docs/prow/prow-architecture.md

 ### Branch Protector
 Branch Protector is a Prow component that is responsible for defining branch protection settings on GitHub repositories.
 It updates protection settings on GitHub repositories every 30 minutes.
 It takes configuration from the `config.yaml` file on the cluster.

+### Prow Addons Controller Manager

+The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure, such as the Notifier controller.
+Notifier watches all ProwJobs and sends notifications to a given Slack channel.
+Find detailed documentation [here](../../development/prow-addons-ctrl-manager/README.md).

+>**NOTE:** Unlike other Prow components, the Prow Addons Controller Manager is a tool developed in Kyma.

 ## Plugins
 There are different kinds of plugins that react to GitHub events forwarded by the Hook component.
 Plugins are configured per repository using `plugins.yaml`.
 Prow plugins applied for the Kyma project include:
 - **trigger** that matches the received event against the job configuration from the `jobs` folder.
 If it finds the match, it creates a new ProwJob resource.
 - **cat** that checks if there is a new GitHub event for a `/meow` comment on a PR.
 If it finds it, it adds a cat image to the related PR.
 For that purpose, it uses the GitHub token available as a Kubernetes Secret.
 - **config-updater** that reads the configuration from `config.yaml`, `plugins.yaml`, and the `jobs` folder, and updates it on the production cluster after the merge to the `master` branch.
 This plugin is only configured for the `test-infra` repository.

-## Prow Addons Controller Manager

-The Prow Addons Controller Manager contains all custom controller extensions for Prow infrastructure, such as the Notifier controller.
-Notifier watches all ProwJobs and sends notifications to a given Slack channel.
-Find detailed documentation [here](../../development/prow-addons-ctrl-manager/README.md).

 ## ProwJobs
 Different build jobs are specified in the `jobs` folder per repository.
 Each of them uses different kind of trigger conditions.
 Depending on the trigger, a component becomes active to create a Prow-specific ProwJob resource that represents a given job execution.
 At a later time, a real Pod gets created by the Plank based on the Pod specification provided in the `jobs` folder.
 Inside the Pod, a container executes the actual build logic.
 When the process is finished, the Sinker component cleans up the Pod.